Viral marketing: For companies

 Using influencers in viral marketing provides companies several benefits.
 It enables companies to spend little time and budget on their marketing communication and brand awareness promotion.
 For example, Alberto Zanot, in the 2006 FIFA Football World Cup, shared Zinedine Zidane's headbutt against Italy and engaged more than 1.5 million viewers in less than the very first hour.
 Secondly, it enhances the credibility of messages.
 These trust-based relationships grab the audience's attention, create customers' demand, increase sales and loyalty, or simply drive customers' attitude and behavior.
 In the case of Coke, Millennials changed their mind about the product, from parents' drink to the beverage for teens.
 It built up Millennials' social needs by 'sharing a Coke' with their friends.
 This created a deep connection with Gen Y, dramatically increased sales (+11% compared with last year) and market share (+1.6%).

-Benefits for influencers
+For influencers

 No doubt that harnessing influencers would be a lucrative business for both companies and influencers.
 The concept of 'influencer' is no longer just an 'expert' but also anyone who delivers and influence on the credibility of a message (e.g. blogger) In 2014, BritMums, network sharing family's daily life, had 6,000 bloggers and 11,300 views per month on average and became endorsers for some particular brand such as Coca-Cola, Morrison.
 Another case, Aimee Song who had over 3.6m followers on the Instagram page and became Laura Mercier's social media influencers, gaining $500,000 monthly.